Keyword

 • Blending a sea-surface temperature (SST) dataset with land air temperature makes an implicit assumption that SST anomalies are a good surrogate for marine air temperature anomalies.
 It has been shown that this is the case, and that marine SST measurements provide more useful data and smaller sampling errors than marine air temperature measurements would.
 So blending SST anomalies with land air temperature anomalies is a sensible choice.
 This dataset contains monthly and seasonal blended sea-surface temperatures (MOHSST6) with land air temperature data from the Climatic Research Unit (CRU) at the University of East Anglia (P.D.
 Jones).
 Data are represented on 5 deg. grids from 1856 to May 2002.
 The data were provided by the Met Office.

-• The gridded Climatic Research Unit (CRU) Time-series (TS) data version 4.00 data are month-by-month variations in climate over the period 1901-2015, provided on high-resolution (0.5x0.5 degree) grids, produced by CRU at the University of East Anglia.
-The CRU TS4.00 variables are cloud cover, diurnal temperature range, frost day frequency, potential evapotranspiration (PET), precipitation, daily mean temperature, monthly average daily maximum and minimum temperature, and vapour pressure for the period January 1901 - December 2015.
-The CRU TS4.00 data were produced using angular-distance weighting (ADW) interpolation.
-All version 3 releases used triangulation routines in IDL.
-Please see the release notes for full details of this version update.
-CRU TS4.00 is a full release, differing only in methodology from the existing current release, v3.24.01.
-Both are released concurrently to support comparative evaluations between these two versions.
-The CRU TS4.00 data are monthly gridded fields based on monthly observational data calculated from daily or sub-daily data by National Meteorological Services and other external agents.
-The ASCII and NetCDF data files both contain monthly mean values for the various parameters.
-The NetCDF versions contain an additional variable, ’stn’, which provides, for each datum in the main variable, a count (between 0 and 8) of the number of stations used in that interpolation.
+• The gridded CRU TS (time-series) 3.24.01 data are month-by-month variations in climate over the period 1901-2015, on high-resolution (0.5x0.5 degree) grids, produced by the Climatic Research Unit (CRU) at the University of East Anglia.
+CRU TS 3.24.01 variables are cloud cover, diurnal temperature range, frost day frequency, PET, precipitation, daily mean temperature, monthly average daily maximum and minimum temperature, and vapour pressure for the period Jan.
+1901 - Dec.
+2015.
+CRU TS 3.24.01 data were produced using the same methodology as for the 3.21 datasets.
+In addition to updating the dataset with 2015 data, some new stations have been added for TMP and PRE only.
+This release should be used in place of v3.24 which has been withdrawn.
+Known issues predating this release remain.
+The CRU TS 3.24.01 data are monthly gridded fields based on monthly observational data, which are calculated from daily or sub-daily data by National Meteorological Services and other external agents.
+The ASCII and netcdf data files both contain monthly mean values for the various parameters.
 All CRU TS output files are actual values - NOT anomalies.

-• The gridded Climatic Research Unit (CRU) Time-series (TS) data version 4.01 data are month-by-month variations in climate over the period 1901-2016, provided on high-resolution (0.5x0.5 degree) grids, produced by CRU at the University of East Anglia.
-The CRU TS4.01 variables are cloud cover, diurnal temperature range, frost day frequency, potential evapotranspiration (PET), precipitation, daily mean temperature, monthly average daily maximum and minimum temperature, and vapour pressure for the period January 1901 - December 2016.
-The CRU TS4.01 data were produced using angular-distance weighting (ADW) interpolation.
-All version 3 releases used triangulation routines in IDL.
-Please see the release notes for full details of this version update.
-CRU TS4.01 is a full release, differing only in methodology from the parallel release, v3.25.
-Both are released concurrently to support comparative evaluations between these two versions, however, this will be the last release of version 3.
-The CRU TS4.01 data are monthly gridded fields based on monthly observational data calculated from daily or sub-daily data by National Meteorological Services and other external agents.
+• This version of CRU TS is superseded by version 4.01.
+It is being made available to assist with users moving to the new process.
+No further releases of version 3 are planned.
+The gridded CRU TS (time-series) 3.25 data are month-by-month variations in climate over the period 1901-2016, on high-resolution (0.5x0.5 degree) grids, produced by the Climatic Research Unit (CRU) at the University of East Anglia.
+CRU TS 3.25 variables are cloud cover, diurnal temperature range, frost day frequency, PET, precipitation, daily mean temperature, monthly average daily maximum and minimum temperature, and vapour pressure for the period Jan.
+1901 - Dec.
+2016.
+CRU TS 3.25 data were produced using the same methodology as for the 3.21, 3.22, 3.23 and 3.24.01 datasets.
+This version contains updates the dataset with 2016 data, some new stations have been added for TMP and PRE only.
+This release is the latest release of the CRU TS data.
+Known issues predating this release remain.
+The CRU TS 3.25 data are monthly gridded fields based on monthly observational data, which are calculated from daily or sub-daily data by National Meteorological Services and other external agents.
 The ASCII and NetCDF data files both contain monthly mean values for the various parameters.
-The NetCDF versions contain an additional integer variable, ’stn’, which provides, for each datum in the main variable, a count (between 0 and 8) of the number of stations used in that interpolation.
-The missing value code for 'stn' is -999.
 All CRU TS output files are actual values - NOT anomalies.